 A closing demonstration

 These techniques above – of playing melody on individual strings, and traditional chords – can be combined to achieve an overall effect of simultaneous underlying chord changes with a melody on top (similar to how a piano is typically played).
 The below video provides a demonstration using a well-known Irish folk song, which also has become established as a famous rock classic – and gives an indication of the potential of the instrument.
-This entire piece is played only on the first 3 frets, and combines the 4 chords we have already explored with a melody line that is played almost exclusively on just the bottom 2 strings of the instrument, mainly the middle.
+This entire piece uses only the first 3 frets, and combines the 4 main chords we have already explored (both as “strums” of various patterns, and plucked “arpeggios” as we have discussed) with a melody line that is played almost exclusively on just the bottom 2 strings of the instrument, mainly the middle.

 All the best, and please always feel free to contact us if any support, help or advice is ever required.
 We would love to hear how you are getting on.